f5devcentral/f5-big-iq-lab/docs/agility2020-bigiq-101/lab5.rst

 7. Now, look at the changes in the analytics and then re-enable the pool member.

-.. note:: If you don't see traffic, launch a xRDP/noVNC session to have access to the Ubuntu Desktop,
+.. note:: You don't see traffic?
+Launch a xRDP/noVNC session to have access to the Ubuntu Desktop,
           open a browser and navigate to ``http://10.1.10.142`` or open a terminal and run the following command ``curl http://10.1.10.142``.